kallaway/100-days-of-code/log.md

 ### Day 27: JULY 21 2019 (FREECODECAMP)+(EXPRESS JS)

 **Today's Progress**:Today i enjoyed studying one of BRAD TRAVERSY crash course on EXPRESS.
 Really enjoyed the stuff and the content of the course.
-Alaso looked another javascript stuff known as D3 in fcc.
+Also looked another javascript stuff known as D3 in fcc.

 **Thoughts**:The potential of javascript is surely wide spread in technical world.

+**Link(s) to work**:https://www.freecodecamp.org/sakigo

+### Day 28: JULY 22 2019 (FREECODECAMP)+(FLUTTER)

+**Today's Progress**:Again started flutter.
+Wrote small code regarding stateless and statefull widgets .
+Also made a login page using this cross-platform framework.

+**Thoughts**:Revision is essential parameter.

 **Link(s) to work**:https://www.freecodecamp.org/sakigo